DivergentClouds/id-machine/readme.md

 ```
 aaaabbbc
 ```
-Where `a` is control the amount of cells (a value of 0 creates 0x10000 cells, a value of 1 creates 0x20000, etc.). `b` controls the ammount of bits ignored at the end of 2-instruction mode.
+Where `a` controls the amount of cells (0x10000 * (1 + a) cells). `b` controls the ammount of bits ignored at the end of 2-instruction mode.
 If `c` is 0, then the code is interpreted in OISC mode, otherwise it is interpreted in 2-instruction mode.

 ### OISC Mode